Julian Smith (politician)

 He was the Vice-Chamberlain of the Household from 2016 to 2017 and Government Deputy Chief Whip in 2017.
 He served in Prime Minister Theresa May’s Cabinet as Chief Whip of the House of Commons from November 2017 to July 2019.

-He served in Prime Minister Boris Johnson’s Cabinet as Northern Ireland Secretary from 2019 to 2020.
-He successfully negotiated the New Decade, New Approach agreement with Tánaiste Simon Coveney which restored the power-sharing government of the Northern Ireland Executive after three years without devolution at Stormont.
+He served in Prime Minister Boris Johnson's first cabinet as Northern Ireland Secretary from 2019 to 2020.
+He successfully negotiated the New Decade, New Approach agreement with Tánaiste Simon Coveney, which restored the power-sharing government of the Northern Ireland Executive after three years without devolution at Stormont.

-Early life
+Early life and education

-Smith was born in the city of Stirling in Scotland on 30 August 1971.
-He was educated at Balfron High School, a comprehensive school to the west of Stirling, followed by a sixth-form bursary to Millfield School, an independent school in South West England, and the University of Birmingham, where he read English and History.
+Julian Smith was born on 30 August 1971 in Stirling.
+He was educated at the comprehensive Balfron High School in Balfron, followed by a sixth-form bursary to Millfield School, an independent school in Street, Somerset.
+He then studied English and History at the University of Birmingham.

 Parliamentary career

-Smith was elected as MP for Skipton and Ripon in 2010 with a majority of 9,950.
+At the 2010 general election, Smith was elected as MP for Skipton and Ripon with 50.6% of the vote and a majority of 9,950.

 In Parliament, he served on the Scottish Affairs Committee for a brief period in 2010 and was Parliamentary Private Secretary to Sir Alan Duncan MP, Minister of State for International Development, from September 2010 to 2012.
 Smith was subsequently Parliamentary Private Secretary to Justine Greening MP, Secretary of State for International Development, from 2012 to May 2015.
-After the 2015 General Election, Smith was appointed an Assistant Government Whip in David Cameron's Second Ministry.